how to ferment hot sauce

 • Food-grade gloves for handling hot peppers during fermentation prep

-Professional Fermented Hot Sauce Process:
+Professional Fermented Hot Sauce Process

-2. Calculate Salt Precisely for Fermentation — Weigh your prepared peppers and water combined, then calculate 2.5-3% of that total weight in salt for safe lacto-fermentation.
+3. Calculate Salt Precisely for Fermentation — Weigh your prepared peppers and water combined, then calculate 2.5-3% of that total weight in salt for safe lacto-fermentation.
 For 1kg peppers and water combined, use 25-30g salt.

-4. Pack & Submerge for Anaerobic Fermentation — Pack chopped peppers into jar, cover with brine, ensure everything stays submerged with fermentation weights to prevent mold growth.
+5. Pack & Submerge for Anaerobic Fermentation — Pack chopped peppers into jar, cover with brine, ensure everything stays submerged with fermentation weights to prevent mold growth.

-6. Monitor Fermentation Daily (Don't Open!) — Look for bubble activity without opening jar.
+7. Monitor Fermentation Daily (Don't Open!) — Look for bubble activity without opening jar.
 Opening introduces oxygen and defeats the anaerobic fermentation process.

-7. Watch for Fermentation Signs — Cloudy brine, bubble activity, tangy fermentation aroma, and color changes indicate active lacto-fermentation of peppers.
+8. Watch for Fermentation Signs — Cloudy brine, bubble activity, tangy fermentation aroma, and color changes indicate active lacto-fermentation of peppers.

-9. Test pH Progression During Fermentation — After 7 days, begin testing pH of fermented peppers.
+10. Test pH Progression During Fermentation — After 7 days, begin testing pH of fermented peppers.
 It should progress from ~6.5 initially to 3.4-3.8 when fermentation is complete.

-10. Taste Test Fermented Hot Pepper Mash — Start checking flavor after 7-14 days using a clean utensil to sample from below the surface.
+11. Taste Test Fermented Hot Pepper Mash — Start checking flavor after 7-14 days using a clean utensil to sample from below the surface.
 Taste should develop from raw/salty to complex, tangy, and mellow.
 Some fermented hot sauce bases benefit from 3-4 weeks or longer for deeper flavor development.

-11. Complete Fermentation Process — Most fermented hot sauce bases are ready in 2-3 weeks when bubble activity slows and pH stabilizes below 4.0.
+12. Complete Fermentation Process — Most fermented hot sauce bases are ready in 2-3 weeks when bubble activity slows and pH stabilizes below 4.0.

 Hot Pepper Selection Guide for Fermented Hot Sauce

-Advanced Fermented Hot Sauce Techniques from Expert Makers
+Advanced Fermented Hot Sauce Techniques

-Roast peppers over open flame until charred before fermenting.
+Fire-Roasting for Depth: Roast peppers over open flame until charred before fermenting.
 This adds smoky complexity to fermented hot sauce while maintaining fermentation-friendly sugars.

-Critical pH Safety Protocol for Fermented Hot Sauce
+Critical pH Safety Protocol

-Mandatory Safety Testing for All Fermented Hot Sauce
+Mandatory Safety Testing

 Target pH: 4.0 or lower for safe fermented hot sauce storage